winniewandia/alx-frontend-javascript/0x00-ES6_basic/README.md

-task 8: No need to create empty objects before adding in properties task 9: ES6 method properties task 10: For...of Loops
+task 8: No need to create empty objects before adding in properties task 9: ES6 method properties task 10: For...of Loops task 11: dynamic property name of an object task 12: creating an object